gergelyacs/digital-garden/src/site/notes/Blog/Teaching/How to Write My (Technical) Paper?.md

 ## The final push

-_The final push before the submission deadline: Don’t focus on what you don’t have, focus on what you do have.._ there will be another day, another dance, and another paper deadline.
-Be realistic and figure out the nugget in what you have, then tell that story.
-You may be surprised that a smaller story is actually a better story.
+*Don’t focus on what you don’t have; focus on what you do have.* There will always be another day, another chance, and another paper deadline.
+Be realistic and find the key insight in what you have, then tell that story.
+You might be surprised to find that a smaller, more focused story could actually be a better one.

 ---
 # References